- Aggressive cutting ceramic media clean rusty, greasy parts

 4. Do I need to use chemical solutions with tumbler media for rust removal?

 It’s not necessary.
-A chemical solution is one of the methods used in removing rust from stainless steel or iron parts.
+A chemical solution is one of the methods used for removing rust from stainless steel or iron parts.

 Using chemical solutions while using tumbler media for rust removal is nothing but an overkill.